kyriakos/pdfcatalog-additional-themes/README.md

 Additional PDF Templates for PDF Catalog for WooCommerce plugin
 ---------------------------------------------------------------

-This repository contains templates (only one for now) which can be used with [PDF Product Catalog for WooCommerce](http://bit.ly/woopdf).
+This repository contains templates (only two for now) which can be used with [PDF Product Catalog for WooCommerce](http://bit.ly/woopdf).
+There are either experimental or based on examples requested by users who bought the plugin.

 PDF Catalog for WooCommerce is a plugin for WordPress which generates product catalogs on demand in PDF from WooCommerce based stores.
 Follow the link above for more details.

 **Templates**

  - thumbnaillistvar - Thumbnail List with Variations (with Price and SKU for each product variation)
+ - thumbgrid-custom-fonts - Thumbnail Grid using Google Fonts (Roboto in this case).
+You can change the font by editing the font URLs in beforeCatalog.php and header.php.
+You will need to replace any references to Roboto in style.css and bootstrap.min.css.